 - Carriers are not required to offer every plan;

 - Carriers must offer Plan A (basic benefits); and

 - Carriers must also offer Plan C or Plan F.

 To learn more you can visit your state's Department of Insurance website at http://www.dobi.nj.gov/.

 Just a friendly remainder that Medicare does not cover routine dental care.
-We have a complete catalog of senior dental plans for Medicare beneficiaries in New Jersey.
+We have a complete catalog of New Jersey dental insurance for seniors.

 There are numerous insurance counseling resources available to Medicare beneficiaries.
 One of the best in New Jersey is the State Health Insurance Assistance Program (SHIP).
 They offer free, one-on-one counseling and assistance.
 You can contact them by telephone or by visiting their website:

 - 1-800-792-8820 (in state only); 1-877-222-3737 (out of state)

 The content on this page was last updated on .